Joshswooft/fuzzy-waddle/README.md

 ![blog-content](./docs/images/my-blog.PNG)

 Again remember to click on "Publish"!!!.

+After you have published the changes, I noticed locally I need to restart my dev server so astro notices the new changes.

+If you have done everything right you should see your blog at: `http://localhost:4321/blog/test`.

 Lastly if you head over to your [settings](https://builder.io/account/space) you can view your public API key which should be stored in your `.env`.